 I have a spiritual peace with it all.
 I've been down this road, I've been humbled to a place and level I felt was the point of no return and somehow, through the grace of God, made it back to where I am today.
 My place here isn't guaranteed forever.
 It is dependent on my willingness to do what is required.

 I have fully embraced and accepted what is required of me to continue enjoying this multi-faceted freedom.
-And it's in this acceptance and embrace, I find peace and calm affording me the ability to carry on another day, and another...and another.
+And it's in this acceptance and embrace where I find the peace and calm affording me the ability to carry on another day and another...and another.

 I accept and embrace my normal and suddenly I discover the truest sense of harmony.

 These dynamics get deep, my friend.
 It's an expedition worth taking.
 It's also one most of us are not conditioned to entertain in the slightest.
 Thank you weight loss industry!
 Prime example this evening...